 Before hiring us (or any other online marketing firm) to handle your social media marketing, ask yourself these questions:

-- Is my website ready for social media marketing traffic?
+- Is my website ready for prime time?
 Before you invite people over for a party, you probably make sure your house is clean.
 The same is true for your digital house.
 Take an objective look at your website, and ask yourself if you'd be impressed enough with the site to make a purchase (and trust it with your credit card information).
 If I had a dollar for every time I had to put off working with a client because they needed to get their website in order first, I'd have enough money to fill up my gas tank (and I have an SUV).
 Before spending money, time and effort on online PR or social media marketing, make sure your website is ready to convert the visitors into buyers.

 - Does my website have SEO integrated into the code?
 We can write you 30 SEO blogs each week, but unless your site itself is optimized for the keywords we use in the posts, you won't gain much real traction with the search engines.
 I wouldn't say that blogging without back-end SEO integration is a waste of money, but it definitely won't be as effective as it would otherwise be.
 And if you're going to do something, you might as well do it correctly — right?

 - Is my product any good?
-Telling a potential client that their product or business model sucks is akin to telling them that their baby is ugly — it's painful and embarrassing for everyone involved.
+Telling a potential client that their product or business model needs a lot of work is akin to telling them that their baby is ugly — it's painful and embarrassing for everyone involved.
 We've never come right out and said it, but if we don't believe in what's being sold (or at least believe that other people will be interested in what's being offered), we can't take on the client.
 It all comes down to ROI — and if the product is no good, no amount of social media interaction or online PR will help.
 This may sound borderline cruel, but it's something we feel pretty strongly about at The Content Factory, and in the end it spares us (and the business owners) a lot of awkward conversations.

 These are all things that we ask ourselves before signing on new clients — and we're pretty honest with potential clients about all of these points.
 If your website needs a makeover, we'll tell you (and even refer you to the right web designer for the job).
 If your margins aren't big enough to cover our costs, we'll let you know.
-If your baby is ugly, we'll tell you we're at capacity and can't take on any more clients right now.